-TPT Wealth Limited is a non-broker participant in the Clearing House Electronic Sub Register System operated by the Australian Securities Exchange and has provided a guarantee and indemnity for the settlement account from Bendigo and Adelaide Bank Limited (BABL).
-This company maintains a deposit with BABL for \$1,000,000 (2019: \$1,000,000) as collateral for the guarantee.
+The Group is a non-broker participant in the Clearing House Electronic Sub Register System operated by the Australian Securities Exchange and has provided a guarantee and indemnity for the settlement account from Bendigo and Adelaide Bank Limited (BABL).
+The Group maintains a deposit with BABL for \$1,000,000 (2019: \$1,000,000) as collateral for the guarantee.